Taking care of your body and mind is really important while you are spending more time at home because of coronavirus.

 Exercise and physical wellbeing

-It is obviously difficult to do as much exercise when you are staying at home as you might normally do – but it is important to try to stay fit and healthy.
+It is obviously difficult to do as much exercise when you are spending more time at home – but it is important to try to stay fit and healthy.

 Visit the Sport England website for ideas on exercising with limited space and equipment.